haltu/muuri/README.md

 ### dragPlaceholder &nbsp;

 If you want a placeholder item to appear for the duration of an item's drag & drop procedure you can enable and configure it here.
+Note that a special placeholder class is given to all drag placeholders and is customizable via [itemPlaceholderClass](#itemplaceholderclass-) option.

 * Default value: `{enabled: false, duration: 300, easing: 'ease', createElement: null, onCreate: null, onRemove: null}`.
 * Accepted types: object.